BTCDecoded/blvm-docs/src/reference/glossary.md

 **Spec Drift Detection** - Automated detection when implementation code diverges from the Orange Paper mathematical specification.

-**Compiler-Like Architecture** - Architecture where Bitcoin Core code → Orange Paper (IR) → bllvm-consensus → bllvm-node, similar to source code → IR → machine code in compilers.
+**Compiler-Like Architecture** - Architecture where Bitcoin Core code → Orange Paper (IR) → optimization passes → bllvm-consensus → bllvm-node, similar to source code → IR → optimization passes → machine code in compilers.
+The optimization passes transform the mathematical specification into optimized, production-ready code, just like LLVM's optimization passes transform IR into optimized machine code.

 **Process Isolation** - Module system design where each module runs in a separate process with isolated memory, preventing failures from propagating to the base node.